Learning Hamiltonian Flow Maps: Mean Flow Consistency for Large-Timestep Molecular Dynamics: Experiments

 \subsection{Molecular Dynamics}

 In the following, we show that our framework enables long-time \gls{MD} simulations with fewer integration steps while faithfully reproducing the target equilibrium statistics.

-We train and analyze HFM models on five organic molecules from the MD17 dataset~\cite{chmiela2017machine} and on a small peptide in an implicit solvent~\citep{kohler2021smooth}.
+We train and analyze HFM models on a selection of the MD17 and MD22 datasets~\cite{chmiela2017machine,chmiela2023accurate}, alanine dipeptide in implicit solvent~\citep{kohler2021smooth} and coarse-grained proteins~\cite{deshaw20211fastfolding}.
 We use experiment-dependent training splits with details in \cref{app:sec:experimental-setup-small-mols,app:sec:experimental-setup-paracetamol,app:sec:experimental-setup-alanine}.
 As baselines, we train SO(3)-equivariant \glspl{MLFF} and use the force outputs for numerical integration within VV with $\t = 0.5$\,fs.
 All MLFF models use the same data splits as the HFM models.

 \textbf{NVE simulations.} Before performing realistic constant temperature NVT simulations, we analyze our learned HFM in the NVE setting.
 This poses an absolute stress test for physical validity, as thermostats in an NVT can absorb numerical integration errors.
 Choosing the right timestep $\t$ is a trade-off between faster state space exploration and simulation accuracy, which can be addressed with our learned HFM.
 To test this, we compare the Ramachandran plots of the dihedral angles in paracetamol for HFM ($\t=9$\,fs) and the VV baseline given a fixed budget of integration steps.
 We find that the learned HFM explores the conformational space significantly faster, discovering relevant modes and uncorrelated samples more efficiently than the baseline (\cref{fig:paracetamol_nve_nstep}).
 Additional ablations testing energy and angular momentum conservation can be found in \cref{app:subsec:nve-E-L-conservation}.